Yurii-Laguta/JB4A-SDK-Android/JB4A-SDK-Explorer/README.md

 3. ET\_STANDARD\_MESSAGE\_ID - the messageId of the template message (API Triggered) set in the Messaging Center of the Marketing Cloud for standard messages.
 3. ET\_CLOUDPAGE\_MESSAGE\_ID - the messageId of the template message (API Triggered) set in the Messaging Center of the Marketing Cloud for CloudPage alert messages.

-Three project samples are available to show how to create a project that uses the SDK with [Android Studio](./gradle-build), with [Eclipse for Google Cloud Messaging](./eclipse-build-gcm) and with [Eclipse for Amazon Device Messaging](./eclipse-build-adm).

 ## Marketing Cloud
 To create your own version of the SDK Explorer, you will need to have your app defined within the Salesforce Marketing Cloud:

 1. Setup a MobilePush and API App in the App Center.
 2. Create a template (API Triggered) Message for a standard and CloudPage message in order to send messages from your app.
 3. Create messages for your app for each location you'd like to test Geo Fencing.

-For more information, see the info on [Documentation](//http://exacttarget.github.io/JB4A-SDK-Android/).